-The year-round party vibe of New Orleans takes on an extra sparkle during the holiday season, and 2021 promises an enthusiastic return to the celebrations of years past.
-Christmas lights and decorations adorn homes and businesses, while the streets are filled with holiday music – with that distinctly Big Easy flair, of course.
+The year-round party vibe of New Orleans takes on an extra sparkle during the holiday season.
+Christmas lights and decorations adorn homes and businesses, and the streets are filled with holiday music – with that distinctly Big Easy flair, of course.

 Go hotel lobby hopping

 Many of New Orleans’ higher-end hotels are famous for their over-the-top holiday decorations and seasonal events.
-In the Central Business District, the Windsor Court Hotel boasts a towering 20ft Christmas tree along with wreaths, garlands and several smaller trees trimming its expansive public spaces.
-Children can post letters to Santa at the hotel’s holiday mailbox and guests of all ages can soak up the scene with an elegant holiday tea.
+In the Central Business District, the Windsor Court Hotel has a towering Christmas tree, several smaller trees, wreaths, garlands and a classic toy train.
+Kids can write their wishes on a complimentary ornament and hang it on the wish tree.

 In the French Quarter, the Ritz-Carlton’s artfully decorated lobby is a favorite of Instagrammers.
-The hotel’s jam-packed December calendar includes gingerbread builds, Papa Noël teas and holiday dinners.
-Other hotels known for their displays include the Hotel Monteleone, Harrah’s and the Bourbon Orleans.
-While you don’t have to be a guest to check out these decorations, many hotels do offer special Papa Noël rates during the holidays if you decide to stay.
+The hotel’s jam-packed December calendar includes gingerbread building, cookie decorating at the Papa Noël teas and holiday dinners.
+Other hotels known for their displays include the Hotel Monteleone and the Windsor Court.
+While you don’t have to be a guest to check out these decorations, many hotels offer special holiday rates at this time.

 Embrace musical merriment

 Rather just listen?
-The St. Louis Cathedral hosts a free concert series featuring choirs, gospel singers, jazz musicians and more.
-Check New Orleans’ local events calendars for plenty more holiday concerts happening throughout the city, including a Creole Christmas series at the iconic Preservation Hall.
+The St Louis Cathedral hosts a free concert series featuring choirs, gospel singers, jazz musicians and more.
+Check New Orleans’ local events calendars for plenty more holiday concerts.

-Head to City Park for Celebration in the Oaks, a popular holiday light display © Paul Broussard
+Celebration in the Oaks, a popular holiday light display in New Orleans' City Park.
+Paul Broussard

 Be dazzled by the Celebration in the Oaks

 Veer off the well-trodden tourist track and head to City Park for a beloved New Orleans Christmas family tradition.
 Celebration in the Oaks is one of the most spectacular holiday light displays in the country, featuring more than a million lights twinkling all around City Park.
-Though it’s usually a walking tour, visitors to this year’s event can choose between a 2.25-mile driving tour through the grounds or an all-access pass to the Carousel Gardens Amusement Park, which features 18 rides and a festive outdoor beer garden.
+Visitors to this year’s event can choose between a 2-mile driving tour through the grounds, which takes 30–45 minutes, or an all-access pass to the Carousel Gardens Amusement Park, which features 17 rides.

 The fixed-price menus typically feature three or more courses, often offering tremendous value for diners.
-Be sure to book ahead to enjoy Réveillon revelry at classic French Quarter pillars like Arnaud’s and Galatoire’s, or the Garden District’s Commander’s Palace.
+Be sure to book ahead to enjoy réveillon revelry at classic Garden District and French Quarter pillars, such as Arnaud’s.

 Go ice skating at NOLA Christmasfest

-It’s not uncommon to see 70°F days in New Orleans in December, but you can still go ice skating – you’ll just have to head inside to do so.
-Now in its eighth year, NOLA Christmasfest is a family-friendly event at the New Orleans Convention Center that features ice skating, rides, ice slides, ice bocce and a Yuletide Market.
-This year’s Christmasfest features two sessions per day from December 17-22 and December 25-30 with timed entries designed to help manage crowds.
+It’s not uncommon to see 70°F (21°C) days in New Orleans in December, but you can still go ice skating – you’ll just have to head inside to do so.
+NOLA Christmasfest is a family-friendly event at the New Orleans Convention Center that features ice skating, rides, ice slides and a giant gingerbread house.

 Take a Holiday Home Tour

 The Christmas season presents a rare opportunity to peek inside some of the city’s grandest homes during New Orleans’ annual Holiday Home Tours.
-If you’re interested in homes of the Garden District, the Preservation Resource Center is hosting both virtual and in-person home and garden tours on December 11 and 12.
-In the French Quarter, the self-guided Patio Planters Holiday Home Tour takes place on December 19.
+If you’re interested in homes of the Garden District, the Preservation Resource Center is hosting in-person home and garden tours on December 13 and 14.
+In the French Quarter, the self-guided Patio Planters Holiday Home Tour takes place on December 21.

 Warm up by a bonfire on the levee